ricketytoc/tp/docs/DeveloperGuide.md

 1. Redo the previous undone command caused by `undo`.

-   1. Test case: `redo`<br>
+   1. Test case: `delete 1` followed by `undo` followed by `redo`<br>
-      Prerequisite: Undo a command successfully using `undo`.<br>
+      Prerequisite: List all persons using the `list` command.
+At least one person in the list.<br>
-      Expected: Displayed list shows employee data with the modification that was undone by the last `undo` command.
+      Expected: The list is reverted to the list of employees after `delete 1` was executed.

    1. Test case: `redo`<br>
       Prerequisite: No commands have been undone.<br>